pivotal-energy-solutions/django-datatable-view/README.md

     # If you need to avoid sending a real instance for some reason, you should specify the pk
     # separately.  "type" will default to "text", since it cannot be read from the model instance's
-    # Django field.  "field_name" is required for automatic update url generation, but can be
+    # Django field.  "field_data" is required for automatic update url generation, but can be
     # omitted if you are going to supply the "url" kwarg.
-If "field_name" is not provided and the
+If "field_data" is not provided and the
     # field is a "select"/"select2", you'll need to also send the "source" kwarg for the choices
     # url to be provided.
     # Try to avoid this scenario.
 It starts to make less sense the harder you try :)
-    return make_xeditable(some_primitive_value, pk=some_pk, field_name="myfield")
+    return make_xeditable(some_primitive_value, pk=some_pk, field_data=("myfield",))
 ```

 ## Javascript "clear" event